bentomhall/nih-system/homebrewery/world/people.md

 **Naturally Stealthy.** Your connection with the land makes you able to hide more easily.
 While on the Mortal Plane or Shadow, you can attempt to Hide as long as you are in an area of dim light or are lightly obscured.

+#### Kotimaan
+Kotimaan ihmisi are the proud "wild" ihmisi who dwell in the endless forests north of Lake Coy'in.
+Their culture is egalitarian but tribal; the varied tribes are constantly in conflict, but within a tribe there is very little hierarchy.
+Often, these tribes are led by the women, with children by whichever man they choose.
+Men and women alike are hunters and gatherers, choosing by their own aptitudes.

+These tribes rarely worship anything other than the local ihimen, although sometimes there is a reverence for the Huntress.
+They are united in one thing, however, which is their distrust of the "civilized" folks who sit in their own garbage.

+**Ability Score Improvement.** +1 Dexterity, +1 Wisdom

+**Primal Initiate.** You learn one cantrip of your choice from the Druid list, as well as one spell of 1st level from that same list.
+Wisdom is your casting ability for these spells.
+You can cast the spell once with this feature and regain the ability to do so when you finish a long rest.
+If you have the Spellcasting feature, you can use your spell slots to cast it as well.

+#### Traveler
+Ihmisi who have left their sylvan roots or who grew up in settled areas tend to become wanderers, forming insular families that move from place to place, always seeking a new horizon.
+Some few do settle down, but even then tend to be restless.
+Often, these traveling folk are known for being able to repair almost anything (a necessity when you're constantly on the road)...and sometimes petty theft.

+**Ability Score Increase.** +2 Wisdom OR +2 Charisma

+**Additional Proficiencies.** You are proficient in land vehicles, animal handling, thieves tools, and one artisan's tool of your choice.

+**Traveling Mender.** You can make full progress with your chosen crafting skill while on the road.
+You learn the schema for one Common magic item that requires a tool proficiency you have.

+**Weapon Training.** You are proficient in long bows, short bows, short swords, and longswords.
+Longswords are finesse weapons for you.

 \page
 ### Jazuu
-{{note
-#### Jazuu of Quartus
 The other living descendants of the ancient titans, the jazuu are those whose ancestors were *not* drained of runic potential.
 In the wake of the Orb's backfire, the runic power was shattered, leaving them locked in their "small" form...which still towers over most others.
 They retreated into the mountains and deep wastes of Noefra, forming civilizations such as the Tuura Adam around the few Titanwalls remaining.
 These runic constructions carry the promise of transformation into a true giant for the worthy and strong.
 As a result, many jazuu-dominated cultures are fircely competitive and perfectionist.
-The Tuura Adam take this to an extreme; they do *everything* by the literal book, a collection of the "perfect ways to do things" that has grown and changed as new methods are discovered.
-}}
+The other Noefran group of jazuu are those whose ancestors served the Hungering Frost on the Nocthian Caldera; they are much more tribal.

 Jazuu are often called "goliaths" for their extreme stature.
 A short jazuu is taller than most humans, and the tall ones rival their ogre kin.
 They rarely have hair of any kind, and generally have extremely chiseled musculature (both males and females).
 Their eyes tend to be blue or grey, although other colors are somewhat common.
 Their skin is often blue-grey or mottled, giving them the appearance of being chiseled out of stone.
-Tatoos are very common among the jazuu.
+Tattoos are very common among the jazuu.

 #### Lineage Traits
 **Ability Score Increase.**  +1 Constitution or Wisdom